tarbell-project/tarbell/docs/install.rst

 .. note::

-  Tarbell requires Python 2.7 and Git (v1.5.2+).
-Tarbell does not currently support Python 3.
+  Tarbell requires Python 2.7 or 3.4+ and Git (v1.5.2+).

-  Tarbell does not work on Windows machines.
+  Tarbell does not (yet) work on Windows machines.

   To install on Ubuntu (tested with Ubuntu 14.04 LTS), install these dependencies first: